elciojunior7/react-aws-pipeline/README.md

-# Vite + React Project to test AWS pipeline
+# Vite + React Project to test AWS amplify
 This is a simple frontend project.
 Its purpose is to display a list of Heroes 🦸‍♂️🦸‍♂️ on the screen by consuming the following API -> [link](https://github.com/elciojunior7/java-lambda)

 ## How to run locally 🏠